themoritz/herculus/doc/docs/guides/app.md

 ### Adding Columns

 Let's first create a couple of columns for every attribute that we might need.
-Press to top right plus icon and select _New data column_:
+Press the top right plus icon and select _New data column_:

 ![Add a new column](app/new-column.png)